raspberrypi/documentation/faqs/README.md

 ### What size of SD card do I need?

-Whether you want to use the NOOBS installer or a standalone image, the minimum size SD card we recommend using is 8GB.
+Whether you want to use the [official Raspbian operating system](https://www.raspberrypi.org/downloads/raspbian/) (or the [NOOBS installer for Raspbian](https://www.raspberrypi.org/downloads/noobs/) or a different standalone operating system image (see [recommended third-party OS](https://www.raspberrypi.org/downloads/)), **the minimum-size SD card we recommend using is 8GB**.
 This will give you the free space you need to install additional packages or make programs of your own.
 The original Raspberry Pi Model A and Model B require full-size SD cards.
-The newer Raspberry Pi Model A+, Model B+, 2B, 3B, 3B+, 3A+, 4B, Zero, Zero W, and Zero WH require microSD cards.
+The newer Raspberry Pi 1 Model A+, Model 1 B+, 2B, 3B, 3B+, 3A+, 4B, Zero, Zero W, and Zero WH require microSD cards.

 ### What size of SD card can it support?